Same Day Macomb County Flood Restoration Services Fast Urgent Flooded Carpet Flooring Residential Emergency Removal Sewer Repair

 Treating All Surfaces – Applying Agents For Germ Elimination

-Once your basement has been thoroughly steam cleaned your tech should go through and spray an antimicrobial agent to all surfaces.
+Once your basement has been thoroughly steam cleaned the professionals should apply an antimicrobial agent to all surfaces.
 At this point the smell of sewer water in your basement should be a thing of the past!
-You will also be free to move about your basement without worry of cross contaminating the rest of your home, though we always recommend homeowners spend as little time in these environments as possible until the entire mitigation project is complete.
+You will also be free to move about your basement without worry of cross contaminating the rest of your home.

 After the floor has been cleaned completely and an antimicrobial agent has been sprayed, it is time to place our equipment.
 Depending on the type and scope of your water loss, your tech will place certain equipment around your basement to force air over your wet building materials.
 Fans are used primarily for this purpose, set against walls and over flooring to push dry air along wet materials in an attempt to soak that excess water up and pass it to our next piece of equipment, the dehumidifier.